jessebmiller/crawlThis/README.rst

 crawlThis
 =========

-crawlThis was built on top of Twango and the below is true for crawlThis...
+crawlThis was built on top of Twango (which is built on top of Django) and the below is true for crawlThis...
-Take a look at the Twango project here. https://github.com/dagray/twango
+Take a look at the Twango project here. https://github.com/dagray/twango Take a look at the Django project here. https://www.djangoproject.com/

 Twango uses virtualenv and pip to facilitate easy and reliable setup of new projects Some conventions used by twango that might not be obvious to those used to django: